Why Stories Need Data

 Reddit: The Ideal Starting Point

 Reddit is great place to start collecting data since it offers clear legal guidelines for researchers as well as an official API (Application Programming Interface).
-It's also free to use if you're collecting no more than 1,000 post records a date and you respect rate limits (e.g., don't pull down too many records per minute).
+It's also free to use if you respect rate limits (e.g., don't pull down too many records per minute).

 Reddit's Terms of Service: What You Need to Know

-Reddit's API Terms explicitly allow research and analysis but with important restrictions:
+Reddit's API TOS explicitly allow research and analysis but with some restrictions:

 - Rate Limiting: Maximum 100 requests per minute to prevent server overload